Carson Wentz Says He'll Miss Daughter's Birth Sunday To Play For Colts, If Necessary

 PHILADELPHIA (CBS) — Football or family?
 It looks like Carson Wentz has made his decision.

-The former Eagles quarterback’s wife is due to give birth to their second daughter any day now, but the Colts also have a game this Sunday against the Jaguars.READ MORE: Trapped Resident Freed From Allentown Row Home Fire, Police Cruiser Responding To Fire Involved In Crash
+The former Eagles quarterback’s wife is due to give birth to their second daughter any day now, but the Colts also have a game this Sunday against the Jaguars.READ MORE: 'He Should Not Have Been Driving': Family Demands Answers After Mother, Son Struck, Killed By Car In West Oak Lane

 Wentz says if it comes down to making a decision, he’ll be on the field and then he’ll go to the hospital.
-Wentz says his wife is OK with his decision.READ MORE: Brother Of Man Murdered At LOVE Park Speaks Out: 'I Tried So Hard To Keep Him From All The Troubling Things In Life'
+Wentz says his wife is OK with his decision.READ MORE: Pedestrian Hit, Killed By Car In Trenton, Officials Say

-Wentz is doing his best to make sure the Eagles get that first-round pick.MORE NEWS: Row Home Fire That Killed 2 Men In Nicetown Confirmed To Be Arson, Philadelphia Police Say
+Wentz is doing his best to make sure the Eagles get that first-round pick.MORE NEWS: CBS3 Mysteries: Who Killed Ed DuPont In 'Cowardly' Attack?
+Police Need Witnesses To Confirm Suspect's Identity

 The conditional second-round pick the Eagles received for Wentz will become a first-rounder if Wentz plays 75% of snaps this season, or if he plays 70% and the Colts make the playoffs.